 Forecast: Stronger winds heading in for the weekend

-A series of small south swells can be expected through Thursday.
-A larger, long-period south swell is expected to fill in by Friday and peak Saturday.
+HONOLULU (HawaiiNewsNow) - Breezy to locally strong trade winds will strengthen toward the end of the week, with windy conditions anticipated over the weekend and early next week.
+Clouds and showers will tend to favor over windward and mauka areas, with a few brief passing showers possible over some leeward locations.
+A wetter trade wind weather pattern is possible early next week.

-Easterly trade winds will continue to produce short period choppy surf along east-facing shores through Wednesday.
+A small, long period west-northwest swell is filling in through early Wednesday.
+Small, mainly background south swells can be expected through Thursday.
+A larger, long period south swell is forecast to arrive Thursday night, then peak Friday before slowly declining through the weekend.

 Copyright 2021 Hawaii News Now.
 All rights reserved.